 Napa Rose, the award-winning restaurant at Disney’s Grand Californian Hotel & Spa, features California wine country cuisine that celebrates the bounty and heritage of the state, inspired by its rich seacoast, farmlands and vineyards.
 Carthay Circle Restaurant and Lounge at Disney California Adventure Park also features artisan ingredients, locally sourced produce and seafood and meats from throughout Southern California.

-The guiding force behind both these kitchens is Executive Chef Andrew Sutton, whose team of chefs puts on a stellar show every night of the week.
-Chef Andrew joined the Disneyland Resort in 2000 to create Napa Rose, and he opened Carthay Circle Restaurant and Lounge in 2012.
+The guiding force behind both these kitchens is Culinary Director of Signature Restaurants Andrew Sutton, whose team of chefs puts on a stellar show every night of the week.
+Sutton joined the Disneyland Resort in 2000 to create Napa Rose, and he opened Carthay Circle Restaurant and Lounge in 2012.

 A Lifelong Passion